fuzziqersoftware/resource_dasm/README.md

     *2: These sprite formats contain multiple images, so render_sprite will produce multiple .bmp files.
-    *3: Resources of this type can contain embedded color tables; if you're rendering a color PPic that doesn't have a color table, you'll have to provide one via a command-line option.
+    *3: Resources of this type can contain embedded color tables; if you're rendering a color image that doesn't have a color table, you'll have to provide one via a command-line option.
 If the resource (or individual images therein) contain their own color tables or are monochrome, no color table is required on the command line, and any provided color